 How to Discharge Student Debt with Bankruptcy

-If you’re wondering whether or not bankruptcy can help you get out of your student loan debt, understand that generally it is not possible to discharge student loans in a bankruptcy.
-Unfortunately, under current law, the prospect of discharging your student loan debt is very remote.
+If you’re wondering whether or not filing for bankruptcy can help you get out of your student loan debt, understand that generally it is not possible to discharge student loans in a bankruptcy.
+Unfortunately, under current law, the prospect of discharging your federal student loan debt is very remote.

-As a result of a 1987 ruling, a federal court established what is known today as the “Brunner Test,” so-named for a student loan borrower who sought to discharge her student loan debt in bankruptcy.
+As a result of a 1987 ruling, a federal court established what is known today as the “Brunner Test,” so-named for a borrower who sought a student loan discharge in bankruptcy.
 The Brunner Test is used by the court to assess the level of hardship that student loan obligations place upon an individual.

-When the borrower meets the following three criteria, they have passed the Brunner Test:
+When the student loan borrower meets the following three criteria, they have passed the Brunner Test:

-- The borrower can’t maintain a basic standard of living if he or she is required to pay back student loans.
+- The borrower can’t maintain a basic standard of living if they are required to pay back student loans.